digipost/signature-api-client-dotnet/docs/_v5_x/3_portal_usecases.md

 ### Get portal job status change

 All changes to signature jobs will be added to a queue.
 You can poll for these changes.
-If the queue is empty, then additional polling will give an exception.
+All changes must be confirmed after saving or handling them in your system.
 The following example shows how this can be handled and examples of data to extract from a change response.
+> Note: If you retrieve a status change, it will be temporarily removed from the queue.
+If not confirmed it will reappear after some time.

 ``` csharp